dogmatiq/dogma/docs/adr/0014-apply-historical-events-to-aggregates.md

 ## Context

-Event sourcing engines need to call `AggregateApplyEvent.ApplyEvent()` with "historical" event types.
+Event sourcing engines need to call `AggregateRoot.ApplyEvent()` with "historical" event types.
 That is, event types that have already been recorded against the instance but are no longer configured for production by that aggregate.